 Now, Bill Selby finished his career a .223 hitter with only 11 total home runs and 48 runs batted in.
 Pedestrian numbers, at best.
 Yet, that one swing of the bat and hitting a slam off the greatest closer ever… sticks with me.

 Life isn’t easy.
 You don’t need me to tell you that fact.
 However, Selby’s slam and my falling were a great representation of it all.

 The good comes with bad, yet bad can be fixed with good.
 It’s a cycle.

 Sure, my chin hurt like hell…but that doesn’t change the Indians winning, 10-7.
 That doesn’t change my loving grandparents taking me to Bob Evans for dinner after the game.
 Yum.

-This fine morning that slam and said events just came to me and I wanted to write about it all.
-Enjoy your time with family and also enjoy beating the Yankees…and the Steelers…and Ravens.
+This fine morning that slam turned 20 years old and I wanted to write about it all.
+Enjoy your time with family and beating the Yankees, the Steelers…and the Ravens.